eslint/eslint/docs/rules/max-lines-per-function.md

 * `"IIFEs": true` include any code included in IIFEs.

-Optionally, you may specify an singular integer for the `max` option:
+Alternatively, you may specify an single integer for the `max` option:

 ```json
 "max-lines-per-function": ["error", 20]